AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: Results

 \paragraph{Othello}

-Table \ref{tab:winrate_Othello88} shows the win, the loss, and the draw rates of AlphaDDAs and the AI agents for Othello.
-AlphaDDA1 is on par with AlphaZero, MCTS1, MCTS2, and Minimax because its win rates against MCTS1, MCTS2, Minimax are 0.5, 0.4, 0.5, and 0.6, respectively.
+Table \ref{tab:winrate_Othello88} shows the win, loss, and draw rates of AlphaDDAs and the AI agents for Othello.
+The win-loss-draw rate is calculated through 100 games with each AI (50 games when AlphaDDA is the first player and 50 games when AlphaDDA is the second player).

+AlphaDDA1 is on par with AlphaZero and MCTS2 because its win rates against them are 0.56 and 0.52, respectively.
+AlphaDDA1 is stronger than MCTS4, Minimax1, and Minimax2 but can adjust its skill to the opponents.
+AlphaDDA1 is weaker than MCTS1 and MCTS3 but can adjust its skill to the opponents.
 AlphaDDA1 defeats Random.
-These results suggest that AlphaDDA1 can adjust its skill to AlphaZero, MCTS,1 MCTS2, and Minimax.
+These results suggest that AlphaDDA1 can adjust its skill to AlphaZero, MCTS1, MCTS2, MCTS3, MCTS4, Minimax1, and Minimax2.

-AlphaDDA2 is on par with AlphaZero and MCTS2.
-The win and loss rate of AlphaDDA2 against MCTS1 is 0.35 and 0.525.
-AlphaDDA2 is a little weaker than MCTS1, but can adjust its skill to MCTS1.
-AlphaDDA2 is stronger than Minimax, but can change its skill.
+AlphaDDA2 is on par with AlphaZero, and MCTS3.
+AlphaDDA2 is weaker than MCTS1 but can adjust its skill to MCTS1.
+AlphaDDA2 is stronger than MCTS2, MCTS4, and Minimax1 but can change its skill.
 AlphaDDA2 defeats Random.
-Thus, AlphaDDA2 can change its skill against AlphaZero, MCTS1, MCTS2, and Minimax.
+Thus, AlphaDDA2 can change its skill against AlphaZero, MCTS1, MCTS2, MCTS3, MCTS4, and Minimax1.

-AlphaDDA3 is on par with Minimax and Random.
-It is defeated by AlphaZero, MCTS1, and MCTS2.
-AlphaDDA3 can adjust its skill to Minimax and Random.
+AlphaDDA3 is on par with Random.
+AlphaDDA3 is weaker than Minimax1 but has a chance of a draw.
+It is defeated by AlphaZero, MCTS1, MCTS2, MCTS3, and MCTS4.
+Thus, AlphaDDA3 can adjust its skill to Random.

+Table \ref{tab:winrate_Othello88_first} and \ref{tab:winrate_Othello88_second} show the win, loss, and draw rates of AlphaDDAs against the AI agents for Othello when AlphaDDAs are the first and the second players, respectively.
+The win-loss-draw rate is calculated through 50 games with each AI.
+AlphaDDA1 for the first player is stronger than MCTS4.
+AlphaDDA1 for the second player is stronger than Minimax1.
+AlphaDDA1 for the second player is slightly weaker than MCTS3.
+AlphaDDA1 for the first player defeats Minimax2.
+This result suggests that AlphaDDA1 for the first player does not adjust its skill to Minimax2.
+AlphaDDA2 for the second player defeats MCTS4.
+This result suggests that AlphaDDA2 for the second player does not adjust its skill to MCTS4.
+AlphaDDA3 for the first player is slightly stronger than Random.